OverlyDev/go-bungie-alerter/README.md

 A quick overview of the available options:

 args:
 - `go`      - starts BungieAlerter
+- `update`  - checks for a new version of BungieAlerter
 - `help`    - shows help menu

 flags:
 - `--webhook/-w`    - specify the webhook url to use
 - `--silent/-s`     - run without firing the webhook
 - `--debug/-d`      - logs additional information
+- `logfile/-f`      - enables logging to file
 - `--help/-h`       - shows help menu
 - `--version/-v`    - shows the binary version information

 examples:
 - Run with specified webhook: `BungieAlerter -w <your webhook> go`